 Fresh veggies are great and riced cauliflower is pretty versatile, but sometimes you just want chips.
 You know what I mean.

-You can buy them easily enough at the store or order them online.
-In fact, I’ve received them a few times in my Keto Krate and even picked them up on occasion when I’ve gone shopping…but sometimes you’re stuck at home and craving that crunch.
+They are one of the best keto snacks buy at the store or order online.
+In fact, I’ve received them a few times in my monthly subscription box and even picked them up on occasion when I’ve gone shopping...but sometimes you’re stuck at home and craving that crunch.

 So what do you need to make the parmesan crisps recipe?